Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 9. Is it possible to turn on wifi HW switch during runtime and connect to wifi without reboot? ...
 Unload and load the kernel module?
 Probably bad for the hw?
 Wifi killswitch doesn't work for me if I turn it off while system is running!!
 10. How to reliably listen to music, especially while not draining battery too much? ~~Playing music and pausing via lockscreen almost works (not too reliable?
 It pauses sometimes?
 See sound issue, maybe just hw issue).~~ (For last part, use PipeWire)
 11. How does suspend work? e.g. Running cronjobs, systemd timers, checking Signal-desktop messages possible etc?
 (Sure it's just regular 'systemctl suspend'?)
+12. Connecting phone to external "highres" monitor (e.g. 1080p, 1440p) is so damn slow!
+Should have hw acc or no?

 ## Apps (that have issues)